marijnh/Eloquent-JavaScript/08_error.md

 _Assertions_ are checks inside a program that verify that something is the way it is supposed to be.
-They are used not to handle situations that can come up in normal operation, but to find programmer mistakes.
+They are used not to handle situations that can come up in normal operation but to find programmer mistakes.

 If, for example, `firstElement` is described as a function that should never be called on empty arrays, we might write it like this: